id-unibe-ch/ansible-role-snowagent/README.md

 processes and adds them to the report.
 This might potentially reveal sensitive data.
 If so, set this to "false" to prevent this step.

+### snowagent_ssl_verify

+    snowagent_ssl_verify: "true"

+If set to true - the default - the snow inventory agent checks the validity of the endpoint's SSL certificate.
+Set this to "false" if your endpoint uses a self-signed certificate.

 ### snowagent_baseurl

     snowagent_baseurl: 'https://tools.id.unibe.ch/snowagent/'